Skip to main content

 Mass Timber

-Harvard’s first mass timber buildings are under construction in Allston, including the American Repertory Theater (A.R.T.) and the David Rubenstein Treehouse Conference Center.
-Mass timber offers a more sustainable alternative to traditional building materials, contributing to a significant reduction in embodied carbon.
+Harvard’s first mass timber buildings in Allston include the David Rubenstein Treehouse Conference Center and the Goel Center for Creativity & Performance, the new home of the American Repertory Theater (A.R.T.).
+Mass timber offers a more sustainable alternative to traditional building materials, contributing to significant reductions in embodied carbon.

 Reducing Embodied Carbon

 Embodied carbon refers to the greenhouse gas emissions created by manufacturing, transportation, installation, maintenance, and disposal of building materials, such as concrete and steel.
-The University is taking action to mitigate embodied carbon, while avoiding unintended consequences that negatively impact health and equity.
+The University is taking action to mitigate embodied carbon, while avoiding unintended consequences that negatively impact health.

 HARVARD’S